andrewrk/zig-general-purpose-allocator/README.md

 * Make `std.HashMap` return bytes back to the allocator when the hash map gets smaller.
 * Make deallocated but still mapped bytes be `0xdd`.
+* Detect when client uses the wrong `old_align` or `old_mem.len`.
+* Keep track of first allocation stack trace as well as reallocation stack trace for large objects.